NathanTeeuwen/Dominulator/README.md

 How Do I Contribute?
 ====================

-I am the only ones making checkins right now, but please send me a changelist of anything you would like and I will try to get it included.
+Feel free to make a fork of the code in order to prepare contributions back to the main branch.

-Though the project is public, please refrain from forking the code.
+Though the project is public, please refrain from letting the code diverge in private branches.
 When I'm making changes, there will be large amounts of refactoring and re-organization.
-I will keep everything checked in working, but will not be worried about breaking external dependencies.
+I will keep everything checked in working, butwill not be worried about breaking external dependencies.

+Please do not use this code for any commercial use.
+The code is available for research or personal use.

 What Should I Contribute?
 =========================